 Was it disrespectful of me to stand and eat an ice cream at the spot near Sarajevo’s Latin Bridge where Archduke Franz Ferdinand had been assassinated in 1914 to spark off World War One?
 Well nearly a century had passed, I was on my holidays and the local ice cream vendors were masters at their craft.
 This East-meets-West city had so much to offer in terms of cuisine, architecture and history I felt quite justified as I was merely immersing myself into its culture.

 I wandered through the narrow alleys of the old Turkish Quarter around Pigeon Square to the broad streets of Austro-Hungarian design, gazing up at magnificent old mosques, synagogues and churches; tasting spicy cevapcici kebab fingers, sirnica cheese pie and hurmastica lemon and cream pastries; and visiting museums, galleries, bakeries, bars and bazaars whilst toasting the whole experience with Sarajevsko pivo, rakija and traditional Bosnian coffee brewed up in small copper pans.

 The more recent history was evident too as bullet holes in walls, and scorch marks on apartment blocks told tales of dark times when the city was almost annihilated.
 The metre wide tunnel that ran under the airport runway as a lifeline during the siege of the 1990s is now a museum and a stark reminder of the horrors that Sarajevans had to endure.

-Terry Mullan has travelled with Exodus five times to Cuba, Peru, Iran, Bosnia and Indochina.
-He loves cycling, trekking and writing his blog, Terry’s Terrific Travel Tales
+Your words, not ours: Terry Mullan has travelled with Exodus to Cuba, Peru, Iran, Bosnia and Indochina.
+He loves cycling, trekking and writing his blog, Terry’s Terrific Travel Tales.